How to Make Getting an IV Less Painful

 However, for many patients, even the thought of getting an IV can bring about feelings of apprehension and discomfort.
 For children, getting an IV can be both intimidating and frightening.

-Fortunately, with the right practices, medical devices and compassionate care it’s possible to prioritize patient comfort, improve patient outcomes and stand out as a patient-centered healthcare provider.
+Fortunately, with the right practices and with compassionate care, it is possible to prioritize patient comfort and provide patient-centered healthcare that minimizes discomfort.

 Whether you have a patient who is facing their first-ever IV insertion, or a patient who’s been told they have “tricky veins”, it’s important to put patients at ease and establish trust and comfort.